iml-it/appmonitor/docs/40_Server/20_Configuration.md

 Key            | Description
 ---------------|---------------------------
-"appstatus"    | tile: number of web applications "httpcode"     | tile: http status code of last check "age"          | tile: age of the currently visible information and TTL "checks"       | tile: number of checks total for current web app "times"        | tile: total time to perform all checks of the web app (if available) "tags"         | tile: show count of tags and its names "receiver"     | tile: show app specific notification recerivers "notification" | tile: show stats if notifications are currently enabled
+"appstatus"    | number of web applications
+"httpcode"     | http status code of last check
+"age"          | age of the currently visible information and TTL "checks"       | number of checks total for current web app "times"        | total time to perform all checks of the web app (if available) "tags"         | show count of tags and its names "receiver"     | show app specific notification recerivers "notification" | show stats if notifications are currently enabled